pkarabiberis/personalsite/content/projects/Spotify/index.md

   - Styled Components
 ---

 A web application that shows your Spotify data.
-Includes top artists, top tracks, recently played tracks, playlists and detailed information about each track
+Includes top artists, top tracks, recently played tracks, playlists and detailed information about each track.